Monday 16 September 1940

 A later fighter sweep by Bf 109s of JG 51 achieves little, with RAF Fighter Command slow to intercept and getting in little combat (and the German fighters accomplishing little).

 During the night, the Luftwaffe sends over heavy formations.
 The Germans drop 200+ tons of bombs on London's dock areas and the residential areas of Bethnal Green West Ham, East Ham, Hackney, and Shoreditch.
-The Bristol area takes damage, as does Liverpool and Manchester.
+The Bristol area takes damage, as do Liverpool and Manchester.
 In a typical incident of poor bombing accuracy, bombs fall on the golf course at Hebburn.

 Otherwise, Luftwaffe raids are minimal and scattered.
 A Pirateneinsatze ("Pirate Raid") by a Heinkel He 111 targets the Bristol Aeroplane Company at Filton, a favorite Luftwaffe target, but the pilot apparently gets lost and returns to base.